Embed Code

 Etymology

-From Middle English lavendre, from Anglo-Norman lavendre (French lavande), from Medieval Latin lavendula, possibly from Latin lividus (bluish), but influenced by lavō (wash) due to use of lavender in washing clothes.
+From Middle English lavendre, from Anglo-Norman lavendre (French lavande), from Medieval Latin lavendula, possibly from Latin lividus (bluish), but influenced by lavō (to wash) due to the use of lavender in washing clothes.

 Pronunciation